openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 ### Shade

-Shades are highly trained assassins that draw upon unearthly power from the in-between the void of shadows where most mortals dare not travel.
+Shades are highly trained assassins that draw upon unearthly power from the in-between, the void of shadows where most mortals dare not travel.
 One with the darkness, they use their powers to deceive and misdirect, catching their prey off guard.
 These night hunters are trained to slay from a distance—unseen, unheard, and without a trace.